-Since you're looking to motivate them with the offer of more freedom, you want to look for opportunities where they are frustrated.
-This could be at a store when they ask you to buy them a toy, or when they want to play with your phone and you tell them no.
+You're trying to inspire them by offering more freedom, so watch for chances when they're feeling frustrated.
+It might be at a store when they ask for a toy, or when they want to play with your phone, and you say no.

-Whenever they say, "it's not fair!", it's a good time to ask them if they would like to start earning income and that will allow them to earn time or have some spending power if they save.
+Whenever they exclaim, "it's not fair!" is a great moment to inquire if they'd like to begin earning money.
+This will give them the opportunity to earn time or have some spending power if they save.

-KidCash gives children a sense of empowerment, ownership, accomplishment and more.
-Now they're primed for a change in their routine and we can begin.
-They will soon know the joy of having more freedom day to day and will enjoy a richer experience as they gain independence.
+KidCash empowers children and helps them feel a sense of ownership and accomplishment.
+With this foundation, they're ready for a shift in their routine, and we can begin.
+Soon, they'll experience the joy of having more daily freedom and enjoy a richer experience as they become more independent.

 Danielle D. says...As a teacher, philanthropist, wife, and mother of a 12 year old boy with Aspergers...I can honestly say that KidCash is truly a blessing!
 Growing up, my son struggled with fairness and motivation to accomplish daily tasks.
 He...read more